FLANKED by an entourage of minders, bodyguards and media, the Dalai Lama played by his own rules when he visited Uluru for the first time on Saturday.

 “Any Indigenous people from different parts of the world … their culture … it is very important to keep your cultural heritage.

-“Mix with modernity and of course, now, English language … so that you can have education … then you can effectively preserve your own identity.”
+“Mix with modernity and of course, now, English language … so that you can have an education … then you can effectively preserve your own identity.”

 Mr Wilson, also the chairman of Uluru-Kata Tjuta National Park’s board of management, said through a translator that he agreed with the Lama’s wisdom.